Aysgarth Falls & Castle Bolton.

 Walk Summary

 The actual walk takes about 3 hours or so.
 However, it really needs a full day to fully enjoy the highlights of the falls, the features & events at the castle and the pastureland over West Bolton and parkland should not be rushed unless the weather turns sour.
-With a visit to the Aysgarth Falls National Park Visitor Centre either durinsg the start of the walk or at the end.
+With a visit to the Aysgarth Falls National Park Visitor Centre either during the start of the walk or at the end.

 After visiting the falls the walk continues over moorland past Hollins House, on to High Thoresby before reaching Castle Bolton & tea room.
 The medieval castle was built in 1378-1395 by Sir Richard le Scrope who was Lord Chancellor in the reign of Richard II.
 Mary Queen of Scotts was imprisoned here in 1568.
 St Oswald's Church at Castle Bolton also dates back to the 14th Century and was restored in 1853.